-Inspection results shall be reported to the licensee by issuance of an inspection report consisting of a cover letter signed by the cognizant Branch Chief, Division Director depending on the significance of any violations, an NOV if applicable, an inspection cover sheet, and report details.
+Inspection results shall be reported to the licensee by issuance of an inspection report consisting of a cover letter signed by the cognizant Branch Chief, Division Director, Regional Administrator, or other designee, depending on the significance of any violations, an NOV if applicable, an inspection cover sheet, and report details.

-The NRC Inspection Report is the document that states the official Agency position on the inspection scope, any observations, noncompliances, or URIs noted by the inspectors, and any conclusions that were reached relating to the inspection.
+The NRC Inspection Report is the document that states the official Agency position on the inspection scope, any observations, assessments, noncompliances, and/or URIs noted by the inspectors, and any conclusions that were reached relating to the inspection.
 All enforcement, routine and escalated, and all other Agency actions that may result from an inspection (such as Orders), will be based upon the associated inspection report.
 Inspection reports must be clear, accurate, consistent, and complete.

 This section provides guidance on the contents of inspection reports for fuel facility inspections.
-Region II DFFI or may prepare additional instructions or guidance on inspection reports based on the specific needs of the programs they manage.
+Region II DFFI or DFM may prepare additional instructions or guidance on inspection reports based on the specific needs of the programs they manage.
 Flexibility is provided in this area because of the many disciplines covered by fuel cycle inspections.
-Because fuel cycle inspections cover a variety of inspections, the inspector is advised to the the particular discipline.
+Because fuel cycle inspections cover a variety of inspections, the inspector is advised to use the template for the particular discipline as a starting point.
 Some disciplines call for a more detailed description than others.
-In general, provide enough detail that the report will be understandable useful in the subsequent inspection(s).
+In general, provide enough detail that the report will be understandable and useful in the subsequent inspection(s).

-1.01 Cover Letter.
+16.01 Cover Letter.
 The purpose of the cover letter is to transmit the inspection report results.
 Inspection reports are transmitted using a cover letter from the applicable NRC official as delegated by NRC headquarters or the regions to the designated licensee executive.